SuperOfficeDocs/superoffice-docs/user-guide/en/user/Service/request/newticket.md

 2. When you create a new request, the **To** field has the following purposes:

     * By default, the contact(s) entered here will also be the contact(s) for the new request.
-See [Automatically add message recipients as request contacts](newTicket.md#Automatically-add-message-recipients-as-request-contacts).
     * Contact(s) entered here will receive the message (in the **Message** tab) by e-mail (even if the access level of the message is set to **Internal**).
     * If you enter more than one contact, the first contact will be the main contact for the request.
 You can click and drag the contacts to change the order.